acushlakoncept/todo/README.md

 # TODO APP

 In this project, we built a simple Todo App using Webpack and ES6 by dynamically creating a majority of the DOM elements.
-Localstorage was used to persist data accross user's session.
+Local storage was used to persist data across the user's session.

 - DOM Manipulation with JavaScript
 - LocalStorage